 Does every woman need a mammogram?

 Yes.
 Presently we don’t know the cause of breast cancer, but early detection is a woman’s best protection.
-A mammogram may help discover a change as small as the head of a pin, years before it can be felt.
+Breast imaging may help discover a change as small as the head of a pin, years before it can be felt.
 Additionally, having mammograms done on a regular basis allows for comparisons of a baseline study with future mammograms.
 This provides a more accurate assessment of any breast changes.
 The sooner detected, the easier and more successful the treatment.

 When should I have my mammogram?